-Winter break is almost here!
+Winter break is here!
 Are you wondering how to fill up the entire two weeks?
 We have you covered!
 Here is our list of more than 75 FREE winter break activities in Columbus to keep the kids active as well as having fun during break.

 Winter Break Day 1: Play Indoors!

 - Indoor play areas: The Naz Playplace, Westerville Community Center’s indoor playground, and Central Park Playland (Opening back up January 2022) Note: Please check the websites for open play hours.
 Some places are closed for part of the winter break.